Why Healthcare Must View Customer Experience as a Product

 Leading organizations are no longer viewing customer experience as an add-on, but instead as a core product, and the healthcare industry has been slow to adapt.
-In an earlier article, I introduced execution-based barriers in delivering winning customer experience.
-The first of those barriers is not viewing experience for any customer – B2B, patient, consumer, etc. – as a core product.
+In an earlier article, I introduced execution-based barriers in delivering a winning customer experience.
+The first of those barriers are not viewing experience for any customer – B2B, patient, consumer, etc. – as a core product.
 Most companies that are not digitally native are guilty of this.
 They have locked themselves into how they operate or what they manufacture.

 If you ask the CEOs of pharmaceutical companies, health insurers, or health systems what their core products are, they will tell you drugs, plans, and care delivery, respectively.
 This is reinforced by their categorical descriptors, and that’s what their customers, investors, and the larger healthcare community want from them; pharma = drugs, payers = plans, providers = care.
-Now step outside of healthcare and consider everyone’s favorite “best company” example, Amazon.
+Now step outside of healthcare and consider everyone’s favorite “best company” for example, Amazon.
 Are they in the retail, logistics, or media business?
 The answer: it doesn’t matter.
 They build products around experiences.
 They have gone beyond customer-centric and are customer-experience-centric.

 This Isn’t Another Sloppy Amazon Reference.

 No one wants to read another naïve article about what healthcare can learn from Amazon, Uber, or Netflix.
 I want to make sure I bring this down into a very specific insight that all healthcare organizations can act upon: manage customer experiences as core products.
 The reason everyone raves about the experiences with the winning, digitally native brands is that each micro-moment is a product.
 Micro-experiences such as sign-up, sign-on, payment, and search are managed as discrete products with product teams of these famed digital brands.